On a Microscopic Representation of Space-Time III: Introduction

 \subsection{'The Metric'}

-We have mentioned already \cite{dahm:GOL} the mixture in notion nowadays when working with vectors as well as the sometimes misleading (and most often 'vector-derived') notion and use of a metric.
-In most cases a 'vector', although formally a coordinate {\it difference} (or 'the upper half' of the line rep in (\ref{eq:PLCartCoordinates})), is used by setting one of the two points to coincide with the origin $0$ of a 'coordinate system'.
-This shrinks the coordinate difference to single point coordinates only which afterwards often spoils the concept.
-The notion 'metric' -- whether in the usual Euclidean sense or in the framework of (semi-)Riemannian spaces -- usually describes a symmetric (and most often diagonal) structure which is used to 'contract' two objects (usually vectorial or tensorial reps) which themselves transform linearly.
+Above, we have mentioned already the mixture in notion nowadays when working with vectors as well as the sometimes misleading (and most often 'vector-derived') notion and the intrinsic use of a metric.
+In most cases a 'vector', although formally a coordinate {\it difference}, is used by setting one of the two points to coincide with the origin $0$ of a 'coordinate system'.
+This often shrinks the coordinate difference to single point coordinates only, which afterwards often spoils the concept.
+The notion 'metric' -- whether in the usual Euclidean sense or in the framework of (semi-)Riemannian spaces related to differentials and 'line elements' -- usually describes a symmetric (and diagonal) structure which is used to 'contract' indices of two objects (e.g.~vectorial or tensorial reps) which themselves transform linearly.
 In most cases this notation is nowadays used in conjunction with linear reps (on spaces/modules), and it is a fashion to discuss low-dimensional rep dimensions in the beginning and generalize soon to arbitrary (and sometimes infinite) rep dimensions.
-Typical examples are space-time using $x_{a}$, $a\geq 4$, and the related dynamics in various formulations, usually based on related momenta $p_{a}$, $a\geq 4$, when applying Hamiltonian dynamics or 'quantum' approaches, and even 'time'-associated Lagrangian concepts and (partial) differential equations.
+Typical examples are space-time using $x_{A}$, $A\geq 4$, and the related dynamics in various formulations, usually based on related 'momenta' $p_{A}$, $A\geq 4$, when applying Hamiltonian dynamics or 'quantum' approaches, and even 'time'-associated Lagrangean concepts and (partial) differential equations.

 It is often overseen when starting from coordinates only and counting the coordinates naively, that already switching the coordinate {\it interpretation} changes the 'dimension' of such objects or of the underlying rep space.
-Simple examples are e.g. given by the 5-dim coset space $p$ (or $\exp p$) when switching from 'space-time' (point) interpretation as usual in nonlinear sigma models (or SSB models) to (infinitesimal) line elements (Lie), lines, Complexe or even more sophisticated geometrical models\footnote{See e.g. {\cite{enriques:1903}}, appendix II on 'abstract geometry' related to dim 5!}.
-It is often also overlooked or ignored that conic sections and cubic or higher order curves are projectively generated or have intrinsic relations to other objects in projective geometry, e.g. planar curves to linear Complexe and Complex lines in the plane \cite{plueckerNG:1868}.
+Simple examples are e.g. given by the 5-dim coset space $p$ (or $\exp p$) in eq.~(\ref{eq:cosetrep}) when switching from 'space-time' (point) interpretation as usual in nonlinear sigma models (or SSB models) to (infinitesimal) line elements (Lie), lines, Complexe or even more sophisticated geometrical models\footnote{See e.g.~ {\cite{enriques:1903}}, appendix II on 'abstract geometry' related to dim 5!}.